Landforms of Coastal Deposition

 Coastal deposition is when the sea drops or deposits material.
 This can include sand, sediment, and shingle, resulting in landforms of coastal deposition.

 The beach is the area between the lowest spring tide level and the point reached by the storm waves in the highest tides.
-Every beach is different, but they are usually made up of material deposited on a wave-cut platform.
+Every beach is different but usually made up of material deposited on a wave-cut platform.
 Beaches are formed from sand, sand and shingle or pebbles.
 They can also be formed from mud and silt.

-A sandy beach is usually formed in sheltered bays, where low energy, constructive waves transport material onto the shore.
+A sandy beach usually forms in sheltered bays, where low-energy, constructive waves transport material onto the shore.
 The swash is stronger than the backwash, so the material is moved up the beach.
 Below is an example of a sandy beach forming in a sheltered bay.

 Exposed beaches such as West Bay, part of Chesil Beach in Dorset, sometimes have a large fetch.
 The plunging nature of destructive waves, along with their stronger backwash, means that pebbles are not moved far up the beach, which makes the beach profile steep.

-A storm beach may form when there is wild, stormy weather and waves hurl boulders and large pebbles to the back of a beach.
+A storm beach may form when wild, stormy weather and waves hurl boulders and large pebbles to the back of a beach.

 A beach profile shows the gradient of a beach from the back of the beach to the sea.
-A sandy beach generally has a more gentle profile compared to a pebble beach which has a steep, stepped profile.
+A sandy beach generally has a gentler profile compared to a pebble beach with a steep, stepped profile.

 Sea defences also affect the profile of a beach.
 Where there are defences such as groynes, where the material is trapped, a beach tends to have a steeper profile.